Environmental provisions in Economic Partnership Agreements: Implications for developing countries

 Other thematic areas

-Environmental standards are not only promoted in Chapter 4 of the C-EPA, but also in other chapters, such as the chapter on agriculture and fisheries (Chapter 5 of Title I), the chapter on commercial presence (Chapter 2 of Title II) and Section 7 on tourism services (Chapter 5 of Title II).
+Environmental standards are not only promoted in Chapter 4 of the C-EPA, but also in other chapters, such as those on agriculture and fisheries (Chapter 5 of Title I), the chapter on commercial presence (Chapter 2 of Title II) and Section 7 on tourism services (Chapter 5 of Title II).
 Public health issues are also covered by the commitments to environmental protection.

-In the EAC interim EPA, the focus of environment issues is on fisheries, which is a key economic resource for the EAC partner states.
+In the EAC interim EPA, the focus of environment issues is on fisheries, a key economic resource for the EAC partner states.
 Co-operation between the parties is to include, inter alia, fisheries management and conservation issues; development of fisheries and fisheries products; and marine aquaculture.
 Forest resources and production of forestry products are priorities for the Central African region and measures for their sustainable management are therefore reflected in the Cameroon interim EPA.
 Sanitary and phytosanitary (SPS) measures are also a main thematic area in the C-EPA and the interim EPAs in so far as the protection of animal and plant health is at issue.
 In the EAC interim EPA, SPS measures are a topic for future negotiation.

 All the EPAs contain a general exception clause exempting measures to protect or preserve human, plant, and animal health from general trade obligation.
 Such a clause is a minimum environmental protection provision found in all EPAs.
 In this respect, the provisions either repeat the language of GATT Article XX or they explicitly refer to, or incorporate it.

-In the C-EPA, the Parties agree to cooperate on a range of issues where trade and environment intersect such as inter alia: support for trade in environmental products and services; compliance with relevant products and other standards in the EU market, and relevant labelling and accreditation schemes.
+In the C-EPA, the Parties agree to cooperate on a range of issues where trade and environment intersect such as inter alia: support for trade in environmental products and services; compliance with relevant products and other standards in the EU market, and relevant labeling and accreditation schemes.
 No precise procedures or a timeframe for the cooperation on environment issues is specified in the agreement.
 Neither does it state how the cooperation mechanisms will be developed and implemented.

 The extent of reporting, the involvement of specific stakeholders, and the funds to be dedicated to such co-operation all remain undefined.
 In this respect, an opportunity was missed to elaborate the substance of a provision that could be used as a demonstration of positive trade instruments to support environmental protection, and to promote mutual supportiveness of trade and environment measures.
 Moreover, the lack of detail has implications for implementation.